Fun Things To Do At Zion National Park in July

 Is July A Good Time to Visit Zion?

-We don’t think July is a best time to visit Zion National Park due to the excessive heat and crowds.
-Check out these other times of year to visit:
+We don’t think July is the best time to visit Zion National Park due to the excessive heat and crowds!

 The monsoon season begins in July so be familiar with flash floods at Zion: sudden increase in the depth and speed of water in rivers, streams, or washes due to heavy rain from thunderstorms.
 These flood waters carry large debris like tree trunks and boulders.